postmanlabs/labs-docs/v6/pro/integrations/gitlab.md

 ---

-Back up and synchronize your Postman Collections on GitLab (an open source Git repository manager) and on any of your personal or custom domains.
+Back up and synchronize your Postman Collections on GitLab (an open source Git repository manager) and on any of your custom domains.
 Your Collections are all tucked in safe and sound with our latest Postman Pro to GitLab Integration.

 Setting up a GitLab integration requires you to get a GitLab Personal Access Token and configure how you would like to back up your collections.